scalabli/quo/doc/prompts.rst

 .. code:: python

    import quo

-   from quo import prompt, echo
-   prompt('Please enter a valid integer', type=int)
+   quo.prompt('Please enter a valid integer', type=int)

 Additionally, the type will be determined automatically if a default value is provided.
 For instance, the following will only accept floats:

 .. code:: python

-   from quo import prompt
+   import quo

-   prompt('Please enter a number', default=42.0)
+   quo.prompt('Please enter a number', default=42.0)

 Confirmation Prompts
 --------------------